After Divorce in Oregon

 Credit and financial accounts often need attention even when the main property and debt terms have already been settled.
 Joint accounts may still be open, authorized users may still need to be removed, automatic payments may still be running through the wrong account, and credit exposure may continue longer than one person expects if the written settlement is not matched by actual account changes.

-Those account-level details may seem small compared with the divorce itself, but they can create recurring problems after the case is over.
+Those account-level details may seem small compared with the divorce itself, but they can create recurring problems after the dissolution.
+As part of the mediation process, and using my financial training, I will ensure that you take a thorough approach to your post-divorce finances and credit.

 Tax issues do not end with the division of assets or the payment of support.
 Divorce can change filing status, withholding, dependency-related questions, deductions, reporting, and the timing of financial decisions in ways that affect both parties after the case is over.
 Some of these changes are predictable, while others do not become obvious until the next filing season or until a payment, transfer, or missed update creates a problem.